Dr Adam Strickson

 - MA Poetry, University of Huddersfield

 - National Association of Writers in Education.

-Admissions lead: undergraduate and MA taught.
+Admissions lead: undergraduate and PGT taught.

 I teach at all levels, from Year 1 undergraduates to PhD supervision.
 Courses: BA Theatre and Performance; MA Writing for Performance and Publication; MA Performance Design; MA Applied Theatre and Intervention.